 The IDFA value is used to track the number of times a particular user saw an ad.
-If an app does not have access to an IDFA, they can share the IDFV with their ad partner to assist with frequency capping.
+If an app does not have access to an IDFA, it can share the IDFV with an ad partner to assist with frequency capping.

 This will only facilitate frequency capping within the context of a single app or a network of apps from a single developer.
 The IDFA value provided advertisers with a mechanism to control the frequency users see an individual add across all apps, so this is a dramatic step backward.

 At a minimum, the IDFV value will limit ad fatigue within a single developer’s ecosystem.